kylewuu/Solidity-Gas-Saver-VSCode-Extension/README.md

 - Cannot accurately deal with arrays, and will just assume it's 256 bits

 ## How variables are being detected in the contracts
 We talked about a lot of assumptions in the code which can be confusing so this section aims to explain why we came up with our restrictions/assumptions.
-The state varaibles will be detected in a loop, since the assumption here is that all of the state variables will be in a block together.
+The state variables will be detected in a loop, since the assumption here is that all of the state variables will be in a block together.
 So let's say we have the following variables:
 ```
 uint256 private a;
 mapping(address => uint256) private b;